Requirements to Get Married in The Bahamas: Complete 2025 Guide

 If you've seen those incredible aerial photos of Bahamian waters in different shades of blue, that's Exuma.
 Worth the trip for:

-- Sandbars that only appear at low tide (I've planned ceremonies where guests arrived by boat to what felt like a private island)
+- Sandbars that only appear at low tide

 - Staniel Cay Yacht Club for laidback luxury